Nathan's Hot Dog Eating Contest: History

 The Nathan's Hot Dog Eating Contest has been held at the original location on Coney Island most years since about 1972, usually in conjunction with Independence Day.
 As Coney Island is often linked with recreational activities of the summer season, several early contests were held on other holidays associated with summer besides Independence Day; for example, multiple contests in the 1970s were scheduled on Memorial Day or Labor Day.

 In the late 1990s and early 2000s, the competition was dominated by Japanese contestants, particularly Kobayashi, who won six consecutive contests from 2001 to 2006.
 In 2001, Kobayashi transformed the competition and the world of competitive eating by downing 50 hot dogs—smashing the previous record of 25.5.
 The Japanese eater introduced advanced eating and training techniques that shattered previous competitive eating world records.
 The rise in popularity of the event coincided with the surge in popularity of the worldwide competitive eating circuit.

-In recent years, a considerable amount of pomp and circumstance have surrounded the days leading up to the event, which has become an annual spectacle of competitive entertainment.
+Over the past 20 years, a considerable amount of pomp and circumstance have surrounded the days leading up to the event, which has become an annual spectacle of competitive entertainment.
 The event is presented on an extravagant stage complete with colorful live announcers and an overall party atmosphere.
-The day before the contest is a public weigh-in with the mayor of New York City.
+The day before the contest is a public weigh-in, often with the mayor of New York City.
 Some competitors don flamboyant costumes and/or makeup, while others may promote themselves with eating-related nicknames.
 On the morning of the event, they have a heralded arrival to Coney Island on the "bus of champions" and are called to the stage individually during introductions.
 In 2013, six-time defending champion Joey Chestnut was escorted to the stage in a sedan chair.

 The competition draws many spectators and worldwide press coverage.
-In 2004 a three-story-high "Hot Dog Eating Wall of Fame" was erected at the site of the annual contest.
+In 2004, a three-story-high "Hot Dog Eating Wall of Fame" was erected at the site of the annual contest.
 The wall lists past winners, and has a digital clock which counts down the minutes until the next contest.
 In 2007, an estimated 50,000 came out to witness the event.
 Despite substantial damage suffered at Nathan's due to Hurricane Sandy in October 2012, the location was repaired, reopened, and the 2013 event was held as scheduled.